atv98/GATECeR/README.md

 If you're recreating this project, make sure to look out for these potential problems that we had to solve:

-Eventhough a capacitor was connected to form a low pass filter, the cutoff frequency was not sufficient to eliminate some of the high frequency noise.
+Regarding the sensing circuit of the system, eventhough a capacitor was connected to form a low pass filter, the cutoff frequency was not sufficient to eliminate some of the high frequency noise.
 This was due to a lack of capacitor values availible from our remote locations.
 Inititally, we took a running average of 5 readings spaced by 100ms, which didn't seem to eliminate the noise to a sufficient level, so the scaling method described previously was instead implemented.

 The TMP36 is a finicky sensor.
 It can run off of 5 or 3.3V, but we were only able to get sensor values calibrated correctly at 5V, though 3.3 is theoretically less noisy.
 Additionally, if you wire V+ and GND backwards on the sensor, it will fry pretty quickly.
 Pay attention to orientation.